middyjs/middy/packages/ssm/README.md

 - `onChange` (function) (optional): Calls function when role tokens change after being initially set.

 NOTES:
-- Lambda is required to have IAM permission for `ssm:GetParameters`
+- Lambda is required to have IAM permission for `ssm:GetParameters` and/or `ssm:GetParametersByPath` depending on what you're requesting.
 - `setToEnv` and `setToContext` are included for legacy support and should be avoided for performance and security reasons.
 See main documentation for best practices.
 - `setToEnv` can only assign secrets of type string